palashman/Mahou/README.md

 4. Starting from v1.0.4.4 in Convert selection unrecognized text by all selected layout in settings (example: ♥) just rewrites.

 ###### By version features:

+**v2.1.1.1**<br/>
+- Added feature to change language tooltip text.
+- Fixed clipboard text restore before converting selection in some apps(MS Office 2016 etc.)..
+- Fixed appearence for non-main-layouts(two in settings) when *Use different appearence for layouts* enabled.
+- Updated debug info, now it includes tags &lt;details> and &lt;summary> to create spoilers which will consume less space in comments on GitHub.
+Proxy settings from Mahou.ini now won't be included to debug info.
+- Fixed proxy settings saving.
+- Added proxy password hide in view and password encryption in the settings file.

 **v2.1.0.4**<br/>
 - Added support for [MCDS](https://github.com/BladeMight/MahouCaretDisplayServer), which adds ability to display caret language tooltip in Sublime Text 3.